 Find Out How Our Fort Lauderdale Birth Injury Lawyers Can Help

-If you or your child has suffered a birthing injury, the Law Offices of Anidjar & Levine can help.
+If you or your child has suffered a birthing injury and need a child injury lawyer in Fort Lauderdale or surrounding areas, the Law Offices of Anidjar & Levine can help.
 Our firm has successfully handled all types of medical malpractice claims, helping families across Florida get back on their feet.

 We understand that living with a birthing injury is hard.
 That is why we are dedicated to helping you obtain the compensation you deserve.
 Call for a free consultation or contact us online.